tfeb/conduit-packages/README.md

 The idea behind package clones was to allow you to make a quick-and-dirty point-in-time copy of a package in which you could then experiment without contaminating the namespace of the cloned package.
 Their intended use was on LispMs which took a long time to reboot: in practice I think I have almost never used them.

+## Two approaches to conduits
+When I first wrote conduit packages I was concerned about fasl size, so the expansion of `defpackage`first used `cl:defpackage` to define a simple package, and then walked over the packages it was extending and modified it appropriately.
+This made for small fasls, but meant that you often got warnings when compiling & loading files, because `cl:defpackage` would redefine a package which was incompatible with its current state when the file was loaded.

+I'm less concerned with fasl sizes now, so I have changed the implementation to compute an enormous `cl:defpackage` form instead.
+For file containing only, say `(defpackage :foo (:use) (:extends :cl))` this can cause a factor of ten increase in fasl size (from about 3KB to about 22kB in one implementation), but it means you don't get annoying warnings.
+Given that everything else around CL has bloated by hugely more than a factor of ten since the late 1990s, I think this is a price worth paying.

 ## Notes
 Conduit packages should generally be defined with `(:use)` so the used-package list is empty rather than an implementation-default.
 A conduit really is just that: it doesn't need to use any packages because it's never a package where anything is defined.